alanking/irods_docs/docs/plugins/pluggable_authentication.md

 Only the scrypt KDF algorithm is currently supported.
 Organizations requiring alternate algorithms should [contact the iRODS team](https://irods.org/contact).
 More algorithms will be added in future iRODS versions.

-iRODS session tokens do not implement all of the features laid out in [the OAuth2 specification](https://datatracker.ietf.org/doc/rfc6749) but provides a basic system for periodically requiring users to re-authenticate.
+iRODS session tokens provide a basic system for periodically requiring users to re-authenticate, but do not implement all of the features laid out in [the OAuth2 specification](https://datatracker.ietf.org/doc/rfc6749).

 ## PAM (Pluggable Authentication Module)